 IT from TheLibrarie.com started because I was tired of all the sites out there that only give half the details, or other sites that only give out questions and make you sign up or pay for answers.
-Being in the field so long, we find ourselves always learning new materials and want to make it easier for others to follow in our paths.
+Being in the field so long, I find myself always learning new materials and wanting to make it easier for others to follow in our paths.
 At least I’d like to think so – I’ve never been very good at charging people for knowledge.
 I should also note that these subjects are written from my perspective, so they’re tailored to help me rather than you.

 Computers have been around long enough to create a vast amount of variables.
 The articles posted here are for basic configurations only.
 If there are any questions please feel free to contact me and, if I’m bored and not very busy, I may try to figure our problems with you.
 Notice I didn’t say FOR you.